 Virtual Currency (Cryptocurrency) is a type of unregulated, digital money in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds, operating independently of a central bank.
 Bitcoin is one of the most popular virtual currencies and it has increased in value rapidly in recent years.

-So far, there are not yet any formal rulings or publications from the ATO clarifying how the rules apply to bitcoin investment in the SMSF.
-We note there are a number of issues the Trustees of an SMSF need to consider before investing in bitcoins.
+So far, there are not yet any formal rulings or publications from the ATO clarifying how the rules apply to virtual currency investments in the SMSF.
+We note there are a number of issues the Trustees of an SMSF need to consider before investing in virtual currencies.

 Trust Deed and Investment Strategy

 The Trustees of an SMSF need to review the SMSF Trust Deed and Investment Strategy to ensure that virtual currency is an allowable investment of the Fund.
 The Trust Deed that we provide to our clients does not prohibit an SMSF from investing in virtual currencies.
 The Investment Strategy template that we provide specifically allows for investments in virtual currencies.

 The Trustees of an SMSF need to ensure that the Fund has legal ownership over its assets.
 When registering a virtual currency wallet with the currency provider, Trustees need to ensure that the wallet is under the name of the SMSF.